joshidevesh7300/Project/ci-cd-performance-fix/README.md

-# CI/CD Pipeline Optimization (Real Infrastructure Issue Fix)
+# CI/CD Pipeline Optimization (Real Infrastructure Issue Fix){Optimise version is available in optimise branch}

 This project demonstrates how a slow and unstable Jenkins CI/CD pipeline was optimized by fixing: